akaihola/darker/README.rst

 But for the time being, this is where ``darker`` enters the stage.
 This tool is for those who want to do partial formatting right now.

+> "When you make this single reformatting commit, everything that comes after is semantic changes so your commit history is clean ...
+However, by doing that you forever expose yourself to commits that are a mix of semantic changes with stylistic changes."
+>  <cite>[Łukasz Langa](https://lukasz.langa.pl/)</cite> - creator of Black, [article](https://lukasz.langa.pl/36380f86-6d28-4a55-962e-91c2c959db7a/)

 Note that this tool is meant for special situations when dealing with existing code bases.
 You should just use Black_ and isort_ as is when starting a project from scratch.